 - Reliance on technology which can fail or face connectivity issues

-- Additional time required to analyse sensor data and make appropriate changes
+- Additional time is required to analyze sensor data and make appropriate changes.

 With judicious use, wireless technologies enable efficient irrigation by applying water in precise amounts and at optimal times.
-Although an investment is needed upfront, water and cost savings over the long run make these systems worthwhile for farmers and the environment.
+Although an upfront investment is needed, water and cost savings over the long run make these systems worthwhile for farmers and the environment.
 By reducing excess irrigation, farmers can conserve resources and still produce healthy crop yields.

 Challenges With Adopting New Agricultural Technologies

-While new technologies offer promising solutions for agricultural water conservation, there are several challenges farmers face in adopting them.
+While new technologies offer promising solutions for agricultural water conservation, farmers face several challenges in adopting them.

 Cost and access